 From the sands of Copacabana to the heights of the Bolivian Andes, this incredible 39-day journey will introduce you to the diverse landscape and people of South America.
 Explore the wetlands of the Pantanal and the bizarre landscape of the Uyuni Salt Flats, and revel in the mists of thundering Iguassu Falls.
-Gain greater insight into the culture on the region’s public buses and meet locals from the rural towns along the way for an immersive experience that few travellers get to know.
-Get off the beaten path and experience Peru, Brazil and Bolivia —a vibrant cross-section of South America.
+Gain greater insight into the culture on the region’s public buses and meet locals from the rural towns along the way for an immersive experience that few travellers have.
+Get off the beaten path and experience Peru, Brazil, and Bolivia — a vibrant cross-section of South America.

-G Adventures for Good: Jukil Community Experience & Lodge, Santiago de Agencha
+Your G for Good Moment: Jukil Community Experience & Lodge, Santiago de Agencha

-G Adventures for Good: Parwa Community Restaurant the Sacred Valley, Lamay
+Your G for Good Moment: Parwa Community Restaurant the Sacred Valley, Lamay

 The information in this trip details document has been compiled with care and is provided in good faith.
 However it is subject to change, and does not form part of the contract between the client and the operator.
 The itinerary featured is correct at time of printing.
 It may differ slightly to the one in the brochure.
 Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
 Sometimes the change may result in us altering the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
 If you have booked from the previous brochure you may find there have been some changes to the itinerary.